brian3kb/digichain/keyboard-shortcuts.md

  - Column Header : Sorts the list, but will keep the selected items grouped to the top of the list.
  - Reset Button : Randomizes the order of the list.
  - Check Sample Row Button : Will select all samples between the highlighted sample and the clicked sample (inclusive).
 Ctrl+Shift+Click will de-select.
+ - E : Opens the editor panel for the currently highlighted sample, with the file name and path inputs editable, and the filename input keyboard focused.

 **Ctrl + Click**
  - Slice Grid Number Buttons : prompts to enter a custom value for the slice grid.
  - Slice Grid Off Button : restores the default slice grid options.
  - Time Limit : prompts to enter a custom value for the timed chain lengths when that mode is enabled.
+ - Row Slice Icon : Clear any related slice data.

 **Alt + Key**
  - Number 1 - 0, P : Stops the playback and looping of the sample.